PrefectHQ/prefect/docs/concepts/deployments.md

 ### Workers and Work Pools

-[Workers and work pools](/concepts/work-pools/) are an advanced deployment pattern that allow you to dynamically provision infrastructure per-workflow run.
+[Workers and work pools](/concepts/work-pools/) are an advanced deployment pattern that allow you to dynamically provision infrastructure for each flow run.
 In addition, the work pool job template interface allows users to create and govern opinionated interfaces to their workflow infrastructure.
 To do this, a deployment using workers needs to consider the following fields: